Lua1403/SQL-Teaching-/README.md

 # SQL-Teaching-
-1. SELETC all rows from family members
+1. SELECT all rows from family members
    ```
    SELECT *
    FROM family_members